Aliases: E1alpha, PDHA, PDHAD, PDHCE1A, PHE1A

 Chromosome Band: Xp22.12

-Genetic Category: Rare single gene variant-Rare single gene variant/Functional
+Genetic Category: Rare single gene variant-Rare single gene variant/Functional-Genetic association/Rare single gene variant

 Associated CNVs: 11